 - Treatment length will be limited to 45 minutes.
 To ensure space for everyone, I will remove needles after 45 minutes.
 You can let me know if you would like a shorter treatment.

 - Patients must sanitize or wash their hands thoroughly on arrival.
 I have plenty of sanitizer located throughout the clinic, and an extra sink outside the bathroom if you prefer to wash with soap and water.

 - Chair and table coverings will be changed after every patient.
-This means lots of laundry for me!
-To reduce the laundry burden, I will be discouraging the use of extra blankets and pillows; if you tend to be cold, please bring your own small blanket, scarf or shawl.
+I also have blankets available for your use, or you are welcome to bring your own small blanket, scarf or shawl from home.

-- Chairs have been spaced 9 feet apart, and no more than 6 patients will be in the clinic at one time.
-I am currently booking five patients per hour.
-With nine foot spacing, I only have six spots- this means there may not be much choice of where to rest.
+- Chairs and tables have been spaced at least six feet apart, and no more than 7 patients will be in the clinic at one time.
+I am currently booking six patients per hour.
+With six to nine foot spacing, I only have seven spots- this means there may not be much choice of where to rest.
 Thank you for your understanding; if you have very specific comfort requirements I recommend booking at the beginning of the shift so you will have your pick of spots.
 I also have pillows and can help you get comfortable wherever you end up.

 - During busy times, patients may exit through the back.
 If there are people in the entry and payment areas when you are ready to leave, you may exit through the back door.
 Patients using walkers or wheelchairs will still exit through the front, since there is a small step out the back.

 - Clinic cleanliness will be a top priority.
 All clinic surfaces will be cleaned and sanitized regularly, and I have multiple HEPA air filters running at all times to ensure good ventilation.